CDRT/mk_docs/docs/ref/bios/settings/thinkpad/startup.md

 Prevent other software from altering the Boot Order when it is enabled.

+!!! info ""
-?> May be required in situations where an alternative boot loaded is required to be first in the boot order.
+    May be required in situations where an alternative boot loaded is required to be first in the boot order.

+!!! info ""
-!> When enabled, the Boot Order can only be changed using the BIOS Setup or the WMI interface.
+    When enabled, the Boot Order can only be changed using the BIOS Setup or the WMI interface.

 Possible options: